xuri/excelize-doc/en/cell.md

-ROWS                     | Returns the number of rows in a reference RRI                      | Returns an equivalent interest rate for the growth of an investment RSQ                      | Returns the square of the Pearson product moment correlation coefficient SEC                      | Returns the secant of an angle SECH                     | Returns the hyperbolic secant of an angle SECOND                   | Converts a serial number to a second
+ROWS                     | Returns the number of rows in a reference RRI                      | Returns an equivalent interest rate for the growth of an investment RSQ                      | Returns the square of the Pearson product moment correlation coefficient SEARCH                   | Finds one text value within another (not case-sensitive) SEARCHB                  | Finds one text value within another (not case-sensitive) SEC                      | Returns the secant of an angle SECH                     | Returns the hyperbolic secant of an angle SECOND                   | Converts a serial number to a second